WessonChen/DotNetCoreTutorialJourney/README.md

 }
 ```

-Alternatively, we can also create a new instance inside the class like this.
+Alternatively, we can create a new instance inside the class like this.

 ```C#
 public class HomeController : Controller